Pret-a-LLOD/pret-a-llod-blog/README.md

 For creating a new blog post you need to create a markdown(.md) file in the folder **blog_generator/inputs/content/posts/** following some guidelines.
 We recommend copying an already existing post [(here)](https://github.com/Pret-a-LLOD/pret-a-llod.github.io/tree/master/blog_generator/inputs/content/posts) to avoid mistakes.

+### 1. The markdown file must have two sections
+### 2. The markdown filename must be the same as the slug variable

 ### 1. The markdown file must have two sections:

   1. **variables** (anything that is extra information to be used about the blog post). **required variables**: